BTNeandertha1/BTDiablo/README.md

 ## Monsters
 - Mephisto can fly now
 - Summoner has 3x HP and crits 3x as often
-- Eldritch the Rectifier is now a Soul Pack
+- Eldritch the Rectifier is now a Death Lord Pack
 - **Duriel's Town Portal Scroll Drop rate decreased significantly
 - **Nihlathak, Countess and Izual have less of a chance to drop gold
    - Countess has her drop table fixed P8 now is best for not only keys but also Runes
 - Following Bosses can now drop Uber Keys
+- Blood Raven now summons Uber Dolls and Has Charger Minions
    - Blood Raven = Terror  | Base Drop Chance 1:14
    - Radament = Hate | Base Drop Chance 1:13.4
    - Izual = Destruction | Base Drop Chance 1:12.2